-Whereas in the previous front crawl drill, Under Switch, the focus was on the synergy between arm stroke movements and body roll, in Zipper Switch the focus is on achieving a compact and efficient arm recovery:
+In the previous front crawl / freestyle stroke drill (Under Switch), the focus was on the synergy between arm stroke movements and body roll.

 Achieving a compact recovery allows you to decrease drag and save energy, as explained in Swimming Mistakes: Wide Arm Recovery.